geogao07/Comp371_ComputerGraphics/README.md

 • Animation of Models along Key Frames (Animation Keys)

 Everything is set up.
-If there is a APK error ,please run VS installer and install the corresponding version.
+If there is a SDK error ,please run VS installer and install the corresponding version.